gigaherz/JsonThings/documentation/formats/BlockMaterials.md

 # Armor Materials

-Armor Materials define the tier and material properties of armor items.
+Block Materials define the map color and some basic properties of blocks.

-Named item armor materials go in the `armor_material` directory in the thing pack.
+Named block materials go in the `block_material` directory in the thing pack.

 E.g.
 ```